MAYIM MAYIM

 Listen to a 30-second audio clip of the song

 Letter to the Jerusalem Post by the choreographer Else I. Dublin about the origins of Mayim Mayim.
-At the moment, year unknown.
+Dec.
+25, 1972, p.
+10**

 Do you have a similar historical document?
 Please let us know.